-It turns out that virtually no one, except the Olympic athletes who just wrapped up in Sochi, feels like they ever have enough time to work out.
-Even those who manage to get their sweat on four or five times a week struggle to make it happen.
+It turns out that virtually no one, except maybe professional athletes, feels like they ever have enough time to work out.
+Even those who manage to get their sweat on four or five times a week say it's a struggle.
 So what do these workout superheros know that we don't?

 We asked a handful women juggling demanding jobs and other life responsibilities how they manage to make their workouts so often while you’re still at work.
 (Sorry!)

 Here are their insightful tricks and tips for getting to the gym, despite their incessantly chiming iCalendar. —Melisse Gelula

 Mollie Chen, editorial director of Birchbox, New York City

 I love working out in the morning—both because it clears my mind and because if I don't do it in the morning it doesn't happen.
 (I'm too easily waylaid by the prospect of my couch or a glass of wine.)
 I go to classes at the Brooklyn Heights Equinox, where there’s an amazing early morning crew.
 We motivate each other to get through rounds of burpees or seemingly endless pushups.

 Sheeva Talebian, MD, Reproductive endocrinology and infertility specialist at RMA Mount Sinai, New York City